JOY HART BROWN, MSW LCSW

 When discussing her personal philosophy of therapy with adolescents, she states, “I believe that positive transformation is possible.
 Children are uniquely apt to change negativity when given a positive option.”

-DEANNE LEDERER, MA, PPC
+DEANNE LEDERER, MA, LPC

 After spending more than twenty years in corporate human resources management, Deanne realized her passion for individual counseling and completed her Master’s degree in Clinical Mental Health Counseling through Adams State University in 2019.
 Deanne’s counseling approach is based on her philosophy that all individuals are whole, resourceful, and naturally creative beings who desire connection and purpose.
 She feels it is a privilege to walk alongside her clients as they move through life’s challenges.